-If a reorganization event occurs with respect to the Reference Asset, and the calculation agent does not substitute another stock for the Reference Asset as described in "-Substitution" below, then the calculation agent will determine the applicable closing price on each valuation date so as to equal the value of the property-whether it be cash, securities or other property-distributed in the reorganization event in respect of one share of the Reference Asset, as the Reference Asset existed before the date of the reorganization.
-We refer to the property distributed in a reorganization event as distribution property, a term we describe in more detail below.
-The calculation agent will not make any determination for a reorganization event, however, unless the event becomes effective (or, if the event is a spin-off, unless the ex-dividend date for the spin-off occurs) after the pricing date and on or before the applicable valuation date.
+If a reorganization event occurs with respect to the Underlying or any Basket Equity, and the calculation agent does not substitute another stock for the Underlying or Basket Equity as described in "-Substitution" below, then the calculation agent will determine the applicable closing price of one share of the Underlying or Basket Equity on the Final Valuation Date so as to equal the value of the property whether it be cash, securities or other property-distributed in the reorganization event in respect of one share of the Underlying or Basket Equity, as the Underlying or Basket Equity existed before the date of the reorganization.
+We refer to the property distributed in a reorganization event as Distribution Property, a term we describe in more detail below.
+The calculation agent will not make any determination for a reorganization event, however, unless the event becomes effective (or, if the event is a spin-off, unless the ex-dividend date for the spin-off occurs) after the Trade Date and on or before the Final Valuation Date.

-For the purpose of making a determination required by a reorganization event, the calculation agent will determine the value of each type of distribution property, in its sole discretion.
-For any distribution property consisting of a security, the calculation agent will use the closing price for the security on the relevant date.
+For the purpose of making a determination required by a reorganization event, the calculation agent will determine the value of each type of Distribution Property, in its sole discretion.
+For any Distribution Property consisting of a security, the calculation agent will use the closing price for the security on the relevant date.
 The calculation agent may value other types of property in any manner it determines, in its sole discretion, to be appropriate.
-If a holder of the Reference Asset may elect to receive different types or combinations of types of distribution property in the reorganization event, the distribution property will consist of the types and amounts of each type distributed to a holder that makes no election, as determined by the calculation agent in its sole discretion.
+If a holder of the Underlying or Basket Equity may elect to receive different types or combinations of types of Distribution Property in the reorganization event, the Distribution Property will consist of the types and amounts of each type distributed to a holder that makes no election, as determined by the calculation agent in its sole discretion.

-If a reorganization event occurs and the calculation agent adjusts the closing price of the Reference Asset on a valuation date to equal the value of the distribution property distributed in the event, as described above, the calculation agent will make further determinations for later events that affect the distribution property considered in determining the closing price.
-The calculation agent will do so to the same extent that it would make determinations if the Reference Asset were outstanding and were affected by the same kinds of events.
+If a reorganization event occurs and the calculation agent adjusts the closing price of one share of the Underlying or Basket Equity on the Final Valuation Date to equal the value of the Distribution Property distributed in the event, as described above, the calculation agent will make further determinations for later events that affect the Distribution Property considered in determining the closing price.
+The calculation agent will do so to the same extent that it would make determinations if the Underlying or Basket Equity were outstanding and were affected by the same kinds of events.

-For example, if the issuer of the Reference Asset merges into another company and each share of the Reference Asset is converted into the right to receive two common shares of the surviving company and a specified amount of cash, then on each valuation date the closing price of a share of the Reference Asset will be determined to equal the value of the two common shares of the surviving company plus the specified amount of cash.
-The calculation agent will further determine the common share component of such closing price to reflect any later stock split or other event, including any later reorganization event, that affects the common shares of the surviving company, to the extent described in "-Anti-Dilution Adjustments Relating to Equity Securities" or as described above in this "-Reorganization Events" section as if the common shares were the Reference Asset.
+For example, if the issuer of the Underlying or Basket Equity merges into another company and each share of the Underlying or Basket Equity is converted into the right to receive two common shares of the surviving company and a specified amount of cash, then on the Final Valuation Date, the closing price of one share of the Underlying or Basket Equity, will be determined to equal the value of the two common shares of the surviving company plus the specified amount of cash.
+The calculation agent will further determine the common share component of such closing price to reflect any later stock split or other event, including any later reorganization event, that affects the common shares of the surviving company, to the extent described in "-Anti-dilution Adjustments" or as described above in this "-Reorganization Events" section as if the common shares were the relevant security.
 In that event, the cash component will not be redetermined but will continue to be a component of the closing price.